 The Bureau of Economic Analysis prepares annual and quarterly estimates of state personal income and annual estimates of state disposable personal income and employment.
 The state personal income accounts are detailed, timely, and comprehensive economic time series that provide comparisons among states and among industries within a state.
 Estimates of compensation (wages and salaries plus supplements to wages) and earnings (compensation plus proprietors' income) by place of work indicate economic activity of establishments within the state.
 Estimates of personal income by place of residence provide a measure of fiscal capacity.
 State disposable personal income provides a measure of income available for consumption and saving.
-Annual estimates of per capita personal income are an indicator of economic well-being of the residents of a state.
-State personal income is the income that is received by, or on behalf of, the residents of that state.
+Annual estimates of per capita personal income is the income that is received by, or on behalf of, the residents of that state.